MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 1. Provision the device.
 1. Present the sign-in screen to the user.

-## Windows Autopilot for HoloLens 2 Private Preview
+## Windows Autopilot for HoloLens 2 Public Preview

-Please follow the steps below to set up your environment for the private preview:
+Please follow the steps below to set up your environment for the public preview:

 1. Make sure that you meet the requirements for Windows Autopilot for HoloLens 2
-1. Enroll in the Windows Autopilot for HoloLens 2 private preview program
+1. Enroll in the Windows Autopilot for HoloLens 2 public preview program
 1. Verify that your tenant is flighted (enrolled to participate in the program)
 1. Register your devices in Windows Autopilot
 1. Create a device group